jesperfj/hk-gh/README.md

 # Usage

+NOTE: README needs to be updated to document new setup and target commands.

 ## Point branches at apps

 First step is to map your branches to Heroku apps.
 For example point `master` to your production app: `acme-prod`: